Ogabek-Bakhodirov/PlantApp/README.md

 # PlantApp

-This is your work Ogabek
+This App helps to choose and find out your favourite plant.